micrology/prsm/doc/help.md

 If you select just one factor or one link, a small panel appears.
 This shows the factor or link label (if it has one), the time and date  when the factor or link was created, when it was last modifed if it has been changed since it was created, some network statistics about the factor, and an area where you can type a note to show further information about the factor or link.

-For factors, there is also an open or closed padlock symbol.
-If this is shown closed, the factor will be locked into place on the network pane and cannot be dragged elsewhere.
-The factor will be shown as selected (with a shadow around it) and will have a small padlock symbol at the top left.
-Locking a factor is useful when you are doing analysis of the map (see the [Analysis](#analysis) section below) and don't want to lose the selection while investigating other factors.

 If a factor or link has a note, a small 'card' icon is shown next to it.

 <img src="/doc/images/FactorWithNote.png" width="500">

 A basic editor is provided for writing the Notes.
 You can format the text with **bold**, *italic* or <u>underline</u>, create bulletted or numbered lists, and add weblinks (URLs) to the text.

+For factors, there is also an open or closed padlock symbol.
+If this is shown closed, the factor will be locked into place on the network pane and cannot be dragged elsewhere.
+The factor will have a small padlock symbol at the top left.
+Locking a factor is useful when you are doing analysis of the map (see the [Analysis](#analysis) section below) and don't want to lose the selection while investigating other factors.

 ### Sharing